fenrisulfr-noob/fenrisulfr-noob/README.md

 - 👋 Hi, I’m @fenrisulfr-noob
 - 👀 I’m interested in web development and game devlopment
-- 🌱 I’m currently learning web development and pursuing BSc.
-IT (Mumbai University)
+- 🌱 I’m currently learning web development
+-     BSc.
+IT
 - 💞️ I’m looking to learn web developement, game devlopment, and other facinating things about computers that i don't even know about.
 - 📫 to reach me LinkedIn :( https://www.linkedin.com/feed/ )